interior of colosseum in Rome

 “Si.”

-The attendant shakes her head as if to say what kind of a loser visits the Colosseum all by themselves.
-I push my driver’s license under the glass barrier and she places it in front of her keyboard.
+Instead, I push my driver’s license under the glass barrier and she places it in front of her keyboard.
 Then, with two stiff fingers, she laboriously starts to type.
 No wonder this whole process is taking forever!
-She has to physically enter the ID for every single person in line and she can’t type.
-Oh dear.
+She has to physically enter the ID for every single person in line and she can’t touch type.

-After about two minutes (possibly a record), she hands me back my card, I pay with my credit card, and then go stand with my fellow line waiters for the tour to begin.
-It’s now 9:30 am.
+After about two minutes (possibly a record), she hands me back my driver’s license, I pay with my credit card, and then I go stand with my fellow line waiters for the tour to begin.

 Starting the Tour of the Colosseum–Almost